awgv/use-timer-hook/README.md

 <br>
 <br>

-The hook was specifically created to help with the implementation of notifications that should disappear after a certain amount of time (but also pause when triggered by mouse events, [e.g.](https://i.imgur.com/vJDtEOb.gifv)). `Date()` objects aren’t used, so if you need conventional clock functionality, you might want to check out packages that provide date/time information like [amrlabib/react-timer-hook](https://github.com/amrlabib/react-timer-hook).
+The hook was specifically created as an abstraction for notifications and is essentially a pausable `setTimeout()`.
+Neither `setInterval()` nor `Date()` objects are used, so if you need conventional clock functionality, you might want to check out packages that provide date/time information like [amrlabib/react-timer-hook](https://github.com/amrlabib/react-timer-hook).

 ### Usage